parduino/Femora/docs/technical/elements/3d/index.rst

 3D Elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This section documents the three-dimensional solid elements available in MeshMaker.
+This section documents the three-dimensional solid elements available in FEMORA.
 Solid elements are used for full 3D continuum modeling of structures and materials.

 .. toctree::